 Our meadow allows for remains to be interred in consecrated land using biodegradable materials such as a cardboard or wicker coffin.
-All graves are marked with a small microchip and are individually numbered which allows our Cemetery staff to keep an accurate, legally required burial register as well as a plan of the area, to enable family and friends to locate where their loved ones are laid to rest.
+All graves are marked with a small microchip and are individually numbered which allows our Cemetery staff to keep an accurate burial register as well as a plan of the area, to enable family and friends to locate where their loved ones are laid to rest.
 The policy in full is available on the Town Council website.
 (Appendix B)

-The Green Burial Meadow at Plymouth Road Cemetery requires no regular maintenance from family and friends to secure an everlasting dignified place of rest as nature takes over.
-The meadow is managed by the Councils' Work Department mowing a single path through the grass, to encourage families of their loved ones as well as visitors to wander through the meadow, enjoying its tranquillity and to pay their respect.
+This is managed by the council mowing a single path through the grass, to encourage families of their loved ones as well as visitors to wander through the meadow, enjoying its tranquillity and to pay their respect.
 Arising from the passion of an individual lead volunteer, Hilli Mole, who initiated the project, the Town Council now each year organise the environmentally-friendly method of scything as the preferred method to manage the burial ground.
 The mown hay is raked and removed, to prevent the ground becoming enriched with nutrients, which our native wildflowers dislike.
+In summer, the meadow buzzes with grasshoppers, many lying insects, including pollinators and slow worms love this undisturbed habitat.